rothirschtec/www.rothirsch.tech/content/posts/en/tools/ssh/work-with-ssh.md

 robots:     index, follow
 ---

-# Harden SSH
+# Daily work with SSH

-As you may already know, SSH stands for [_Secure Shell_](https://en.wikipedia.org/wiki/Secure_Shell).
-So shouldn't it be _Secure_ already?
-[Please remember](../#!home) there is no real _Secure_ on the whole internet.
-So there are always ways for attackers to [compromise](https://us.battle.net/forums/en/d3/topic/5149544320) your service.
+This posts will help you configure SSH to use it more comfortable.

 ## Parameters on this site